Enjoy This Post? Share the Love!

 Don’t wrap gifts.
 In this day and age of strong security, you will likely have to unwrap items for flights.

-Leave the Christmas ham at home.
-That Yule tradition is unlikely to make it through security.
+Leave elaborate dishes at home in your refrigerator.
+They are unlikely to make it through security.
 However, simple baked cookies should.
 Lastly, raw food items can cause problems on arrival.
 (If you have heard that is a trick to avoid the long Customs lines, don’t try it.
 Apparently, that is popular with smugglers and could turn your dream vacation a nightmare!)

 What is Your Destination Like?